 Culpeper is a medium-sized town located in the state of Virginia.
 With a population of 17,557 people and seven constituent neighborhoods, Culpeper is the 51st largest community in Virginia.

-Unlike some towns, Culpeper isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Culpeper are a mix of both white- and blue-collar jobs.
-Overall, Culpeper is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Culpeper who work in office and administrative support (11.64%), sales jobs (8.73%), and teaching (8.56%).
+Culpeper is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Culpeper is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Culpeper who work in office and administrative support (11.50%), sales jobs (10.25%), and management occupations (9.25%).

 Also of interest is that Culpeper has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Culpeper in 2010 was $26,357, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $105,428 for a family of four.
+The per capita income in Culpeper in 2010 was $24,867, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $99,468 for a family of four.
 However, Culpeper contains both very wealthy and poor people as well.

-Culpeper is a very ethnically-diverse town.
+Culpeper is an extremely ethnically-diverse town.
 The people who call Culpeper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Culpeper residents report their race to be White, followed by Black or African-American.
 Culpeper also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.66% of the town’s residents.
-Important ancestries of people in Culpeper include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 15.65% of the town’s residents.
+Important ancestries of people in Culpeper include English, Irish, Italian, and Scottish.

 The most common language spoken in Culpeper is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German.